 Newark has long been the largest city in New Jersey, it was formed in 1666 and has long been the center of manufacturing, shipping, and business.
 It boomed from 1800 on the back of the nation’s leather supply until its decline post world war two when it was rocked by riots and suffered population loss.
 It has suffered markedly as America moved from being one of the largest global manufacturers to a service-based economy.

 More than 100,000 people commute to Newark every day (1) making it the state’s largest employer with massive growth in service-based jobs.
+These people work in Newark and are now moving there as more apartment are built.

 In 2021 Newark is the third biggest insurance center in America.
 Some of the biggest employers in Newark downtown are Prudential Financial (insurance) Audible (amazon) NJIT(university) and NJ Transport (Transport).
 In the downtown sub-market, 71.75% (2) employees are white collar.